nomike/nomikes_python_challenges/chapters/2/2.0/index.md

 # Chapter 2.0 - The interactive python interpreter

-Already the title of this chapter includes three words, worthy of explanation.
+The title of this chapter already includes three words worthy of explanation.
+But before we dive into that, I want to tell you a little bit about the history of computer programming languages.

 [TOC]

-## Machine code
+## Machine code and how a CPU works

-In order to understand what an interpreter is, we first need to understand what machine code (sometimes also called machine language) is.
+In order to understand what an interpreter is, we first need to understand how a CPU works and what machine code (sometimes also called machine language) is.

-As I already mentioned, computers only work in binary.
-The central processing unit (CPU) has wires coming in and out, which can either carry a voltage or not, and these two states represent the numbers 1 and 0.

-For a CPU to calculate the sum of the decimal numbers 10 and 32 you need to tell the CPU to store the number 10 in place a, store the number 32 in place b and then tell it to calculate the sum of whatever is currently stored in a and b and store the result in place c.

-Depending on what type of CPU you have, there are specific sequences of binary numbers, which tell the CPU to perform these actions.
+A very basic CPU has pins (also called lines) which are connected to the rest of the system.
+There are lines for inputting data, lines for outputting data and lines for inputting commands.

+A CPU also contains a few tiny data storage places where it can temporarily store simple values.
+These are called registers.

+If you want the CPU to add the numbers 10 and 32, you would need to perform a few steps:

+1. Set the data-input pins to the binary representation of the number 10 and send the "store data from input to register a" instruction.
+2. Set the data-input pins to the binary representation of the number 32 and send the "store data from input to register b" instruction.
+3. Send the "calculate the sum of register a and register b and store the result in register a" instruction to the CPU

+You can then continue with other instructions and further manipulate that data.

-Early computers had holes which you had to connect with cables to set lines to 1 or 0 and thus program the machine.
+Early computers had contact-panels where you had to run jumper wires between points to input data and instructions.
+Output was displayed with lamps who where either on or off.

 <img src=".res/eniac.jpeg" alt="ENIAC - Electronic Numerical Integrator and Computer (photo taken between 1947 and 1955)" width="1340" height="1024" style="height: auto; max-width: 80%" />

-Later machines used switches.
+Later machines simplified things and used switches.

-But this was cumbersome, error prone and difficult to learn.
+But this was still cumbersome, error prone and difficult to learn.

 ## Assembly language

 To make things easier, assembly language was introduced throughout the 1940s and 1950s.
-It allowed to use a more human friendly approach of programming.
+It allowed to use a more human friendly approach to programming.

 The above example of adding 10 and 32 could look like this in assembly: